Miralem Pjanić: Style of play

-A talented, creative, and tenacious midfielder, with quick feet, Pjanić is usually deployed in a central midfield role, or as a deep-lying playmaker in front of the back-line, although his tactical versatility, defensive awareness, and work-rate enable him to play in several midfield positions, and he has also been used in more advanced roles as an offensive-minded central midfielder, known as the "mezzala" role, in Italian, or even as an attacking midfielder, and has even been deployed as a second striker on occasion.
+Pjanić has been deployed primarily as a central midfielder or as a deep‑lying playmaker, though his tactical versatility has allowed him to operate in several midfield roles.
+His positional awareness and work rate enabled him to play both in more advanced central positions, including the Italian mezzala role, and occasionally as an attacking midfielder.
+He has also been used as a second striker on rare occasions.

-Pjanić's main attributes are his range of passing, dribbling skills, and vision, which make him an excellent assist provider, and also enable him to dictate the tempo of his team's play in midfield and orchestrate goalscoring opportunities for his teammates.
-Known for his eye for goal from midfield and striking ability from distance, Pjanić is also known for having the capacity to get into good scoring positions by making late attacking runs into the penalty area from behind.
-A renowned set-piece specialist, he is highly regarded for his accurate, bending free-kicks, as well as his delivery from dead-ball situations; in 2015, he was described as the best free-kick taker in the world by renowned set-piece specialist and former Lyon teammate Juninho.
+Pjanić's main attributes were his range of passing, dribbling skills, and vision, which made him an excellent assist provider, and also enabled him to dictate the tempo of his team's play in midfield and orchestrate goalscoring opportunities for his teammates.
+Known for his eye for goal from midfield and striking ability from distance, Pjanić was also known for having the capacity to get into good scoring positions by making late attacking runs into the penalty area from behind.
+A renowned set-piece specialist, he was highly regarded for his accurate, bending free kicks, as well as his delivery from dead-ball situations; in 2015, he was described as the best free kick taker in the world by renowned set-piece specialist and former Lyon teammate Juninho.
 Pjanić's precocious talent, playmaking skills, and ability to score many goals from free kicks saw him labelled as a potential heir to Juninho at Lyon.
-However, despite his ability and the praise he has garnered from pundits, due to his elegant and creative playing style, Pjanić has also drawn criticism on occasion in the media for being inconsistent, while Livio Caferoglu of Football Italia accused him of being "too slight to impose himself as a defensive midfielder," and "too slow to release the ball."
+However, despite his ability and the praise he has garnered from pundits, due to his elegant and creative playing style, Pjanić also drew criticism on occasion in the media for being inconsistent, while Livio Caferoglu of Football Italia accused him of being "too slight to impose himself as a defensive midfielder," and "too slow to release the ball."

 Personal life

 Pjanić is a Muslim and an ethnic Bosniak.
-He has a son named Edin with his longtime girlfriend, Josepha from Nice.
+He has two children, Edin and Ajlan, with his longtime girlfriend, Josepha from Nice.
 Along with his native Bosnian, Pjanić is fluent in six additional languages: Luxembourgish, French, English, German, Italian and Spanish.
 In 2014, Pjanić was enrolled at the University of Sarajevo, earning a degree in sport and physical education.

 In 2009, while playing for Lyon, he stated: "I have followed Real Madrid since the days of Zidane and Ronaldo, when I fell in love.
 Since then, it is my preferred club and it always will be."
 Later, when he was a Roma player, he confirmed that he had been a fan of Real Madrid since his childhood.

 Throughout the 2017–18 season, Pjanić appeared in the Netflix's docu-series First Team: Juventus.